rust-lang/rust-forge/src/compiler/prioritization/procedure.md

 - Check if these issues were already discussed and in that case remove `I-nominated` label
 - Check if each issue is worth being discussed
 - Add them to the agenda explaining:
-  - Why was it nominated
   - Who the assignee is
   - Is this an issue or a PR: if an issue, does it have a PR that fixes it?
+  - Why was it nominated
-  - Add important details
+  - Add other important details

 Note: triagebot automatically creates a topic and notify @*WG-prioritization* members requesting addition to the agenda.